ADATH JESHURUN SYNAGOGUE

 Shabbat is welcomed with a festive Kabbalat service and Oneg Shabbat.
 After Saturday services, a Kiddush luncheon is sponsored by Sisterhood.
 Tot Shabbat and Junior Congregation programs encourage the participation of its children.
 Morning services are held Monday and Thursday at 7:45, followed by breakfast where everyone can relax and “schmooze” prior to work or play.
 Congregational dinners provide opportunities to experience Shabbat and holidays as a community.

 Rodef Sholom’s religious school provides classes for students in grades pre-K-10.
 Bar/Bat Mitzvah and Confirmation students receive intensive instruction from the Rabbi.
 It offers local and regional Kadima and USY youth activities.
-This year the Rabbi will teach 2 mini-courses and a monthly Torah study following Shabbat services.

 The Gemillut Hassidim committee performs “acts of loving kindness,” assisting members who are ill, convalescing, or mourning.
 Transportation is available for members to attend services or activities.